lexikong/maya-mixamo-control-rig/README.md

    <img src="Images/step2.png" width="200">
 3. Select the proper skeleton LOD from the drop-down menu
     * If the character is a Mixamo pre-defined character, keep it as default(Standard Skeleton)
-    * If you upload your own character to Mixamo Auto Rigger, choose the same option as you rig the character(by default it is Standard Skeleton as well)
+    * If you upload your own character to Mixamo Auto Rigger, choose the same option you chose while rigging the character (by default it is Standard Skeleton as well)
    <img src="Images/step3.png" width="200">
 4. Click the **Create Control Rigs** button
    <img src="Images/step4.png" width="200">